SKU: 2730-2

 A specially designed black plastic cable strain relief relieves the cable so that it does not carry the entire weight of the luminaire.
 A porcelain ceiling bracket with a wooden base plate (item no. 3041-64) is available as an optional accessory for a contemporary ceiling connection.

-The school lamp is a type that was once common in school halls, corridors, hallways and stairwells.
+Solid ceiling lamp of a type that was once common in school halls, corridors, hallways and stairwells.
 Common model at the turn of the century 1900.
 Painted with black oil paint.
 White enamel shade with blue border.
 Mouth-blown glass bowl.

 Bulb max 75 w.